MSDarshan91/course_advanced_dbt/models/docs/docs_bingeflix.md

 {% enddocs %}

 {% docs bingeflix_column_cpm %}
-Cost per thousand impressions for the ad campaign.
+The average cost per 1,000 impressions.
 {% enddocs %}

 {% docs bingeflix_column_ctr %}
-Click-through rate for the ad campaign, calculated as the number of clicks divided by the number of impressions.
+The average click-through rate on ads served, calculated as the number of clicks divided by the number of impressions.
 {% enddocs %}

 ## Events